Duggar Family News: Joy-Anna Duggar Cries Before Wedding In Carlin Bates’ Video

 Lawson still hasn’t found love yet, but he is rocking a ring in one of his recent Twitter photos.
 Lawson, Joseph, and two other friends were photographed mocking the way girls react to engagement rings.

-If guys acted like girls ???? pic.twitter.com/DwlbMYzZ5g
+If guys acted like girls???? pic.twitter.com/DwlbMYzZ5g

 — Lawson Bates (@lawbates) April 1, 2017